MrSponti/s2cmd/README.md

     send to target: pimatic:80 pimatic press buttonWZon
                Say: pimatic ...
 ```
-The example above shows the result of the spoken text `pimatic  schalte im Wohnzimmer das Licht ein`.
+The example above shows the result of the spoken text `pimatic - schalte im Wohnzimmer das Licht ein`.
 The spoken text is translated by using the Google Cloud Speech API and afterwards parsed through a filter creating the command `livingroom:light:mainlight:on`.
-After mapping the instruction to a pimatic action string, using a the mapping table defined in **'config.js'**,  the mapped command is send to the target device defined for the service object `livingroom:light` in the **config.devices** table.
+After mapping the instruction to a pimatic action string, using a the mapping table defined in **'config.js'**,  the mapped command is send to the target device defined for the service point `livingroom:light` in the **config.devices** table.
 The use of the mapping table is optional.
 In case that there is no entry for the parsed instruction, the modul send a service request to the target device found in the **config.devices** table.
 This table also defines the protocol to use for the communication to the target device.
-With this mechanism it would be easy to implement other communication protocols like MQTT.
+With this mechanism it would be easy to implement other communication protocols like e.q.
+MQTT.
 In the examle the entry in the **config.devices** table include the required information to send a HTTP POST request to the pimatic REST API.

 ## Dependencies